Mother turned away eight times due to measles vaccination shortage

 "I'm still very concerned with going into a hospital where there is measles, it's airborne and he has a known crappy immune system."

-Her son, 3, has had his first MMR and she said although it gave him some protection, she was not prepared to risk it.
+Her son has had his first MMR and she said although it gave him some protection, she was not prepared to risk it.

 He was a generally sick child, "nearly always sick" and she was terrified he would catch the virus.